glucero/sysshep.vim/README.markdown

     :SysShepURLRequest

-create a key map for easier usage
+create a key map to make it easier

     nnoremap SS :SysShepURLRequest<CR>